nxtreaming/TrustTunnel/README.md

   },
   /// IPv6 availability
   "ipv6_available": Default(true),
+  /// Whether connections to private network of the endpoint are allowed "allow_private_network_connections": Default(false),
   /// Time out of a TLS handshake "tls_handshake_timeout_secs": Default(10),
   /// Time out of a client listener